IgorTodorovskiIBM/blog/_posts/2026-04-20-z-vector-search.md

 ### What It Took to Get Working

-llama.cpp's embedding support is newer than its text generation support, so a few things needed attention to make it behave on z/OS:
+llama.cpp's embedding support is newer than its text generation support, so a few things needed attention to make it behave on z/OS.
+A substantial part of this implementation work was done with IBM Bob:

 - **Encoder model code path.** Encoder-only models like Nomic take a different route through llama.cpp than decoder models like LLaMa.
 They produce one vector per input rather than streaming tokens, which means a different API (`llama_encode()` instead of `llama_decode()`) and slightly different batch handling.